glouppe/info8006-introduction-to-ai/projects/project3/README.md

 	 - Your report must be at most **?** pages long.
 	 - Fill in the following [template](https://github.com/glouppe/info8006-introduction-to-ai/blob/master/projects/project3/template-project3.tex) to write your report.
 	 - In French or English.
- - Your `bayerfilter.py` file containing your implementation of the Bayes Filter algorithm.
+ - Your `bayesfilter.py` file containing your implementation of the Bayes filter algorithm.
-	 - Put the class template defined in `beliefstateagent.py` into `bayerfilter.py` and fill in the `forward_pass` function.
+	 - Put the class template defined in `beliefstateagent.py` into `bayerfilter.py` and fill in the `update_belief_state` function.

 :warning: A penalty of **-2 points** on the final grade will be applied if the files are not named based on the instructions above.